konstellation-io/kdl-project-template/README.md

 dvc.yaml files are divided in steps.
 These steps are define by the following fields:
  - cmd (command): the command (or commands) to run on this step.This is where we will indicate which script to execute
  - deps (Dependencies): such as the input data and the scripts that are needed for this step.
 These dependencies determine if the command needs to be executed or not, if no changes have been made to the dependencies, the command will be skipped and the outputs will be cached
- - outs (outputs): any outputs of the step such as processed data or model.
+ - outs (outputs): any outputs of the step such as processed data or models.
 These are particularly important if the following step depends on this output (if this is the case, the artifact should appear in this step’s outs and the following step’s deps).
-If the step is skipped, this are the artifacts that will be cached
+If the step is skipped, these artifacts will be cached.
  - params (parameters): tracked variables in our code (such as epochs, tree depth, layer sized, etc.).
 The parameters themselves can reside in a config file (either .py, .yaml or .init).
  - always_changed flag: An optional flag to indicate to dvc to always run the step.
 Default is False